The Evolution of Bus Travel in India

 Evolution of Sleeper Bus Amenities

 Early sleeper buses provided minimal comfort—non-AC coaches offered just a bedspread, while AC coaches added a blanket.
 Berths lacked proper backrests, allowing only short sitting periods with limited support.
-Online portals like redBus are now allowing people to book bus tickets seamlessly.
+Online portals like redBus are now allowing people to book bus ticket seamlessly.

 Modern sleeper buses have come a long way.
 They now feature: